Nudge Studies in Action

 The Challenge: Boost Response Rate for Two Key Surveys

 The U.S. Census Bureau conducts more than 130 surveys each year and faces the challenge of declining public participation.
 High response rates are key to obtaining accurate data.
 Repeated attempts to reach respondents are extremely costly, especially for in-person surveys.

 The Impact.
-The goal of these nudges is to increase the rate at which recipients open envelopes and respond to the surveys.
+The goal of these nudges was to increase the rate at which recipients open envelopes and respond to the surveys.
 By providing the Census Bureau with more accurate data, the government can make more informed policy decisions, including allocating government resources to target populations.
 Improved response rates will also reduce costs of survey administration.
-(In progress.)

 Learn more about MITRE's Nudge Lab.